It's Not Hypnotherapy.

 Think about brambles.

-That’s what untreated anxiety does.
+That’s anxiety.
 Not dramatically, not all at once.
 Just one avoidance at a time, one tendril at a time, until the world outside the door feels more dangerous than the world within it.

 Most approaches deal with the thorns.
 They strim them back.
-Reduce them.
 Teach you to manage the scratches.
-And for a while, that feels like progress.
+And for a while that feels like progress.

 You can spend years strimming.